ramamoorthyluxman/bpc/README.md

 cd ~/bpc_ws/bpc
 bpc fetch ipd
 ```
 This will download the ipd_base.zip, ipd_models.zip, and ipd_val.zip (approximately 6GB combined).
+The dataset is also available for manual download on [Hugging Face](https://huggingface.co/datasets/bop-benchmark/ipd).

 #### Quickstart with prebuilt images
 ```bash